 Hanukkah

-In honor of Hanukkah there are parties, art projects, concerts, and activities for all ages.
+In honor of the festival of lights, there are parties, art projects, concerts, and activities for all ages.

 Tu BiShvat

-Tu BiShvat finds us eating fruit, learning about the produce of the Land of Israel, and focusing on sustainability and responsibility to the environment.
+Tu BiShvat finds us eating fruit, learning about the produce of the Land of Israel.
 The Shabbat closest to Tu BiShvat is always Shabbat Shirah, “the Sabbath of Song.”
 The cantors prepare special musical services for that Shabbat morning.

 Purim